 If the aforementioned risks to economic activity materialize, prices also are likely to be affected accordingly.
+In addition, it is necessary to pay attention to the following two risks that are specific to prices.

-Risks that are specific to prices are as follows.
 The first is uncertainties over firms' price-setting behavior amid the impact of COVID-19 on both the demand and supply sides of economic activity.
-A decrease in demand due to constrained economic activity is likely to put downward pressure on prices of goods and services that are sensitive to economic activity.
-On the other hand, since one of the reasons for the current decrease is vigilance against COVID-19, price cuts that aim at stimulating demand have not been observed widely to date.
-In addition, economic activity has been constrained also from the supply side, such as by limiting the number of customers to prevent infection.
+A decrease in demand due to the impact of COVID-19 is likely to put downward pressure on prices of goods and services that are sensitive to economic activity.
+On the other hand, firms' price cuts that aim at stimulating demand have not been observed widely to date, given that one of the reasons for the current decrease in demand is vigilance against COVID-19 and that there have been supply-side constraints, such as limiting the number of customers to prevent infection, and cost increases due to preventive measures against COVID-19.
 Under these circumstances, there are high uncertainties over how firms will set their prices and how this will affect general prices from a macro perspective.